merlinz01/redpepper/docs/installation.md

 If your Manager server has a public domain name, you can use this command to set up the API server to use free certificates from LetsEncrypt:

-> Note: This script calls `hostname` to determine what path the
-> certificate from certbot is at.
-If `hostname` is different from
-> the actual hostname of the server, you will have to update
-> `/etc/redpepper/manager.d/01-letsencrypt-api-keypair.yml`
-> with the correct paths.

 ```bash
 sudo bash /opt/redpepper/setup/setup-certbot-api-keypair.sh
 ```